 - GREEN which stands for Green, Renewable, Efficient, Equitable, Now — brings together local, regional and national funders to connect and learn, align thinking and strategy and support strategic collaborations and joint projects that advance sustainable, equitable and prosperous regions and communities.

-- Philanthropy California: Smart Growth California has partnered with Southern California Grantmakers, Northern California Grantmakers and Catalyst of San Diego & Imperial Valley
+- Philanthropy California: Regional branches include Southern California Grantmakers, Northern California Grantmakers and Catalyst of San Diego & Imperial Valley

 - Health and Environmental Funders Network (HEFN) works to mobilize philanthropy around solutions for environmental health and justice.